corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/node/corda-firewall-configuration-file.md

 For nodes’ High Availability(HA) functionality to work properly, databases the nodes connect to should be remote databases with transactional guarantees.
 Please see Hot-cold high availability deployment.
 I.e. HA nodes cannot be using local H2 database.

-In the example below we will be using Azure SQL DB, however it can be any database Corda: Enterprise Edition  supports.
+In the example below we will be using Azure SQL DB, however it can be any database Corda Enterprise supports.

 Two empty schemas should be created for `Entity A` and `Entity B` and upon first startup of the node the necessary tables will be created automatically.